ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: setVerbose(yesOrNo)

+   :param bool yesOrNo: Whether or not to enable verbose mode.

    When the argument is :const:`True` the bridge will log more information.

    This currently results in output on the standard error stream whenever